tutorgen/hpit_services/server/assets/docs.md

 Tutor - A tutor is an entity that interacts with students and uses the HPIT system to gather and analyze intelligent information about student perforamance.
-A tutor could be a game, or a web application, a Macromedia Flash game, or some other system that interacts with students in an effort to educate or train.
+A tutor could be a game, or a web application, a Flash game, or some other system that interacts with students in an effort to educate or train.

 HPIT Plugin - An HPIT Plugin is a module that specializes in a very specific and narrow band of responsibility.
 A plugin may exist inside of HPIT itself(at TutorGen) or on a network or system outside of HPIT.
 Regardless of